fbpx

 2018

-• The Reading Room is refurbished into a private hire event space, with this room being relocated to the 1st floor in the Centenary Wing.
-The first phase to improve our Family bedroom offer was completed.
+• The Reading Room was refurbished into a private hire event space, with this room being relocated to the 1st floor in the Centenary Wing.
+The first phase to improve our family bedroom offer was completed.

 2019